AutoDati/ServiceNow.Core/README.md

 });
 ```

-## Default Serializers for Guid and DateTime
+## Default Serializers for Guid and DateTime and DateOnly

 When there is no value in the json response (while using not nullable version) it will return:
 - new DateTime() "{1/1/0001 12:00:00 AM}"